Yuxiang-Wang/Neural-Network-Project/readme.md

 5/3/2019
-Template class versions are done. template style loss functions need to be implemented. comments should probably be updated. need to test FFNN
+Template class versions are done. comments should probably be updated. need to test FFNN with real data.
 Need to write the report.